Mastercard/available-merchant-offers-reference-app/README.md

 Checkout the code from the repo.

-Import the code straight into your IDE: IntelliJ IDEA / Maven project
+Import the code straight into your IDE:
+On IntelliJ IDEA:
+Open File/New/Project From Existing Resources/Import Project From External Model/Maven

  Open Maven window: